Chocolate Cream Cold Brew: All You Need Is Chocolate Love

 Take out a pot, pour in sugar and water, and bring to a boil.
 Once the mixture is boiling, lower the heat and simmer for ten minutes.
 The sugar needs to dissolve completely, and the water should thicken.

 Next, slice a vanilla bean in half lengthwise and scrape out the seeds.
 Transfer the syrup into a jar or a bottle and add the scraped seeds and the vanilla bean.
 Let the syrup steep in the fridge for seven to eight hours.

-But if you are unwilling to wait seven hours for your vanilla syrup, let the mixture cool, and shake the jar to infuse the vanilla flavour from the bean and the seeds.
-Taste to check if the flavour is strong enough for you.
+But if you are unwilling to wait seven hours for your vanilla syrup, let the mixture cool, and shake the jar to infuse the vanilla flavor from the bean and the seeds.
+Taste to check if the flavor is strong enough for you.
 If not, shake more.